-Learning how to jump start a dead battery is a critical for being a car owner.
+Learning how to jump-start a dead battery is critical for all car owners.
 To learn this, you must first know how to tell the positive and negative terminals on a car battery.
 If you aren’t used to working with the car battery, the two can be confusing.

-In this guide, we show you how to differentiate between the positive and negative terminals on the car battery.
-We also show you the right way to connect jumper cables when the battery is dead.
+In this guide, I show you how to differentiate between the positive and negative terminals on the car battery.
+I will also show you the right way to connect jumper cables when the battery is dead.

 What is the Positive Terminal on a Car Battery?

 The positive terminal cover on the battery is usually red-colored.
 However, not all car manufacturers use this method.
 If the terminals aren’t color-coded, you can also look at the cover to see if there’s a plus (+) sign on it.

 So, what do you do if the cover is missing?
 You are going to have to figure out the terminals another way.
 With some vehicles, the wires leading to the terminal will also be colored red, helping you to differentiate between the two.

 I always recommend using a multimeter to be 100% sure which battery terminal is negative and which is positive.